PostTraumaticOS/EPG-to-Trakt/README.md

 # EPG-to-Trakt
 A python tool to convert JSON formatted EPG to Trakt List.
 If it runs into an episode with bad/mismatching metadata, it will output an error, move on, and post a message once successfully finished.
 As of now, only TV Show Episodes are being added.
-Support for Movies will be added in future revisions.
+Support for Movies will be included in future revisions.

 # Preamble
 To create the list, I used the Node.JS tool provided here: